raphaelmayer/2d-stealth-game/README.md

 	- If `targetPosition` is blocked or unreachable we try to recalculate a path every iteration.
 	  This leads to entities getting stuck and potentially dead lock each other, if they want to move onto each others position for example.
 	  We need to check, if `targetPosition` is reachable.
 If not, we could use a couple of strategies like finding the nearest reachable tile, resetting, etc.
-- need to adjust camera scrolling speed based on zoom level
 - switch to 8 directions
 - Cancelling player movement by clicking on a impassable tile resets player. depending on direction he walks back to the previous tile or finishes the current movement to endPosition.
 This is most likely due to our A* algorithm.